What is the best time to visit Shimla? Monsoon!

 But then, a part of me also always want to visit popular places and see what actually made them so popular in tourist charts in the first place.
 Why is it that there are 10,000 Google searches about the best time to visit Shimla and half of it for Kotkhai as a destination in Himachal Pradesh?

 So this time, as monsoon hit Himachal Pradesh hard, and the news made people stay away from it, I found myself the perfect time to go and explore some of the top tourist destinations in Himachal Pradesh.
 And Shimla was one of them.

-Peak Season: A Bad Time To Visit Shimla
+Peak Season: The Best Time To Visit Shimla?

 Despite being born in Shimla (and not staying there for long before my family moved out) I never felt an urge to revisit and explore it.
 And this was for one simple reason: Shimla is an overrated and terribly crowded destination.

-If you will visit Shimla in summer you will find people struggling to walk on the mall road with newly married couples pumped with amorous mischief.
+During the peak summer months of April to June, you will find people struggling to walk on the mall road with newly married couples pumped with amorous mischief.
 There will be enough to shop and drink, but the quintessential hill station charm will be missing.

 I remember when I visited Shimla a few years ago on a solo weekend trip, in the month of April, all I wanted was a symphony from the crickets and some clear night sky to go with the chilly evening, but what I rather found was more crowd than I find in Delhi on a weekend, with younger people going haywire after a few drinks and older ones wincing about it.
 The Shimla I was hoping for was somewhere missing.